 Natural sources of Vitamin A from vegetables such as carrots, or in seed oils such as rosehip contained within the whole plant have a much more balanced range of action.
 Whenever a single molecule is extracted from its natural environment you create a physical imbalance that the body continually tries to recover from by action/reaction.

 Hypersensitive skin from repeated long term use of synthetic Vitamin A is common and a perfect example of over-use of an ingredient whose primary action is to purposefully burn the skin.
 Unstable and highly reactive, consistent use of synthetic Vitamin A alters the biochemistry of the skin in sometimes serious and irreversible ways, which is why you need a prescription from a doctor.
 You don't need a prescription to eat a carrot - or apply rosehip seed oil to your skin.
-(Carrot Seed Serum / Moisturizer, Pomegranate Serum / Moisturizer and Beyond Serum / Moisturizer are all rich sources of naturally occurring vitamins A and C)
+(Carrot Seed Serum / Carrot Seed Moisturizer, Mystic Gemstone Serum and Beyond Serum / Moisturizer are all rich sources of naturally occurring vitamins A and C)

 Retinoids are compounds derived from Retinoic acid, a form of Vitamin A. Skin care products such as Retin-A® or Renova® are brand names for tretinoin, a form of retinoic acid, are topical retinoids.
 For instance Accutane is an isomer of tretinoin (a retinoid), and is used orally for chronic or severe acne.
 It is a teratogen (connected to birth defects) and has been linked to an increased risk of suicide.
 Synthetic Vitamin A ingredients in skin care formulations focus on a purposeful burning of the skin and used long term these effects can endanger health to say the least.